 In the winter, Fish Creek Falls freezes over transforming into recreation for ice climbers.
 During any given day in winter, you’ll find folks climbing up the face of the falls.
 The trail also makes great snowshoeing.
 Summer activities include hiking and biking.

 There are two main hiking trails from the parking lot.
+Learn about hiking each route, one of which was designated a national recreation trail in 1979.

 - The quickest route to the falls is the 1/5 mile National Recreation Trail.
 It descends down to Fish Creek where you’ll reach the historic Fish Creek Bridge before continuing up to the base of the falls.